Koru, Kenya

 Koru is a small town centre in Kisumu County, Kenya, Africa (0.1833° S, 35.2667° E).
 It forms an electoral ward of Muhoroni Constituency and Muhoroni town council.
 Koru is also a location in the Muhoroni division.
 It is at an elevation of 1540m.

 Transport

 The town centre is served by a station on a lightly built branchline of the national railway system.
 In 2009, this branchline was upgraded.
 Koru is located between the stations of Muhoroni and Fort Ternan.

 Paleontology

-The first fossil remains, Proconsul, is a primate species.
-It was found in Koru in 1909 by a gold prospector.
+The first fossil remains Proconsul, a primate species, was found in Koru in 1909 by a gold prospector.